-Besides being used to track down stolen vehicles and criminals, vehicle tracking systems have become very prominent in the trucking industry, because they help ensure that drivers are complying with federal regulations regarding hours of use and driving habits.
+Besides being used to track down stolen vehicles and criminals, GPS asset trackers have become very prominent in the trucking industry because they help ensure that drivers are complying with federal regulations regarding hours of use and driving habits.
 Some vehicle tracking systems are extremely elaborate and can track a great deal of data in detail, all of which can be transmitted back to a central location.

 Other tracking systems are fairly simple and only record positions that a given vehicle has stopped at.
 Regardless of how sophisticated the tracking system is, a great deal of information can be recorded by these systems, and that makes them extraordinarily useful to some businesses.